 He said: "I got chatting to the guy out there and had a go on one, then told him Ich will kaufen', which means I want to buy'."

 The bike and its accessories have cost Malcolm almost £4,000 but he is confident the initial expense will prove costeffective in the long run.

 The ride saves him an £8 train fare or the petrol he would otherwise use in his VW Sharan people carrier.

 He can get up to 35mph on the flat and his average speed is 28mph along the 32-mile stretch from his home in Woodlands Close to the satellite development firm EADS Astrium where he works.

 He said: "It gives me the flexibility I need as I can't always work normal hours when the trains run.
-People often don't know what it is when they see me, especially in winter as it lights up like a Christmas tree.
+People often don't know what it is when they see me, especially in winter as it lights up like

 "Some people think it is a motorcycle side-car which has come loose while others think it must have a motor."

 Malcolm said there are more benefits than saving money and the environment.

 He said: "People have to work but they want to exercise as well.
 People say they don't have time to do both, so this is the perfect solution as it keeps me fit and gets me to the office at the

 There have been a handful of near-misses since Malcolm started his unusual commute but the main hazard is punctures.